EarthScope/ispaq/README.md

 just-in-time metrics on data of their choosing, whether stored at IRIS DMC or on the user's own data store.

-IRIS has close to 50 MUSTANG algorithms that calculate metrics, most written in R, that are now publicly available in the CRAN repository under the name [IRISMustangMetrics](http://cran.r-project.org/).
+IRIS has over 40 MUSTANG algorithms that calculate metrics, most written in R, that are now publicly available in the CRAN repository under the name [IRISMustangMetrics](http://cran.r-project.org/).
 ISPAQ comes with the latest version of these packages available in CRAN and ISPAQ has an update capability to allow users to seamlessly upgrade